mpg-age-bioinformatics/shell-genomics-edamame/README.md

 Then enter the command:

-    ls edamame-data
+    ls shell

-This will list the contents of the `edamame-data` directory without you having to navigate there.
+This will list the contents of the `shell` directory without you having to navigate there.